postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/github.md

 > The list of your GitHub repositories may take some time to load.

-On the next page you need to setup your webhook.
-To do so, go to the settings page of your GitHub repository, click **Webhooks**, then **Add webhook**.
+On the next page you need to set up your webhook.
+Go to the settings page of your GitHub repository, click **Webhooks**, then **Add webhook**.
 Copy over the `Payload URL` and `Secret` from Postman, then click **Add webhook** to confirm.
 Refer to the [GitHub documentation](https://developer.github.com/webhooks/creating/#setting-up-a-webhook) for more detail.

 [![add webhook](https://assets.postman.com/postman-docs/addwebhook.gif)](https://assets.postman.com/postman-docs/addwebhook.gif)